Schlangguru/paperless-uploader/README.md

 ![Settings](screenshots/choose_correspondent.png)
 ![Settings](screenshots/settings.png)

-## Development Status
-This project is under active development.
-Report any problems in the issues.

 ## Features
 - Upload single or multiple PDFs to Paperless
 - Shows number of documens and correspondents in Paperless